 Method of using sample drivers

-- On the Instance Details page, click the Devices & Drivers tab, and click the
+- On the Instance Details page, click the Devices & Drivers tab and click the

 - Optional.
-Configure the driver.
-To do this, click the Light driver, and click Driver Configurations next to Devices.
-After you complete the configuration, click OK.In this example, you do not need to configure the driver.
+Configure the Light driver.
+To do this, click the assigned Light driver and click Driver Configurations next to Devices.
+In the Driver Configurations panel, you can configure the Light driver.
+After you

 - Key-value Configuration